lisamacapple/lisamacapple/README.md

 - 👋 Hi, I’m @lisamacapple
-- 👀 I’m interested in ...
+- 👀 I’m interested in ...learning C,Python, web design
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ...CS50; hopefully officially until Jan 2025
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ..
 - 📫 How to reach me ...
-Thanks.
-I'm just starting.
-CS50 student. ;)
+around.octothorpe@gmail.com

 <!---
 lisamacapple/lisamacapple is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.